nodra-vr/daggerheart/documentation/docs/systems/damage/damage-application.md

 Made a mistake?
 Use the Undo button in the damage chat message to revert.
 ![Undo damage/healing](https://github.com/user-attachments/assets/4e06b04b-6c8d-4636-a871-c852d1bd6f69)

+### Death Moves
+When a character reaches the dying state, the sheet shows a death overlay you can click to trigger Death Moves.
+The dialog guides Blaze of Glory, Avoid Death (with roll and scar handling), and Risk it All with automated chat results.

 ### For power users
 ```javascript
 await applyDamage(targets, amount, source, true, armorSlotsUsed);